MarcusHoltz/immich-setup/README.md

 ## Fourth step: Immich compress

-Having everyone in the family jump on your immich server as their primary means of backup (Google Photos alternative).
+Having everyone in the family jump on your Immich server as their primary means of backup (Google Photos alternative).
 Then you may have a server filling up very fast.

 - Grandma has several a 5GB video of her favorite train rides.